-- Important parameters to be considered are the minimal inhibitory concentration (MIC) and the time the concentration is above MIC. - Aminoglycosides exhibit concentration dependent bactericidal effects, which allows a once-daily aminoglycosides administration. - These drugs are given as a single large daily dose efficacy is the Same But in 1 large dose the toxicity is less
+- Important parameters to be considered are the minimal inhibitory concentration (MIC) and the time the concentration is above MIC. - Aminoglycosides exhibit concentrationdependent bactericidal effects, which allows a once-daily aminoglycosides administration. - These drugs are given as a single large daily dose to maximize the peak/MIC ratio.

 - They also possess a postantibiotic effect (persistent suppression of organism growth after concentrations decrease below the MIC), which appears to contribute to the success of highdose, once-daily administration. - Fluoroquinolones also exhibit concentrationdependent killing activity, but optimal killing appears to be characterized by the AUC/MIC ratio.
-Rather than Corenhatio/MIC

-- β-Lactams display time-dependent bactericidal effects.
-Maintain me concentratio - multiple μιc - multiple doses not single dore - Therefore, the important pharmacodynamic relationship for these antimicrobials is the duration that drug concentrations exceed the MIC. - Frequent small doses, continuous infusion, or prolonged infusion of β-lactams appears to be correlated with positive outcomes.
+- β-Lactams display time-dependent bactericidal effects. - Therefore, the important pharmacodynamic relationship for these antimicrobials is the duration that drug concentrations exceed the MIC. - Frequent small doses, continuous infusion, or prolonged infusion of β-lactams appears to be correlated with positive outcomes.